Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Middle Tennessee Stats and Trends

-- This season, the Blue Raiders have an against the spread record of 3-0 in their three games as a favorite of 4 points or more.
+- In Middle Tennessee's 10 games this year, it has four wins against the spread.

-- Middle Tennessee's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Middle Tennessee's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.